 From your initial enquiry to installation and beyond, we won't leave you waiting.

 We can provide a first ballpark quote using little more than your Eircode and a few bits of information from you.
 We look up your house on google maps to give you an idea what might be possible for solar on your house.
 This includes costs, electricity production forecasts, grant values and payback period.
-It's free, and you can get the ball rolling with this this quick and easy form.
+It's free, and you can get the ball rolling with this quick and easy form.

 If you are happy with the guide quote, then one of our engineers will visit your property.
 They will discuss everything with you in detail, and will inspect everything from your roof to electrics to any shading to make sure we can design the best system for you and your needs.